benshimonz/V1/README.md

 ## Quantifiers #2

-**A second way to use quantifiers:** The left component ends with a relationship, and each right component starts with either:
+**A second way to use quantifiers:** The left component ends with a relationship or with a path, and each right component starts with either:

 * An entity (concrete/aggregate/typed/logical/untyped)
 * A quantifier